uknfire/tsmpy/README.md

 * No selfloop

 # Features
-* Using linear programing to solve minimum-cost flow problem
+* Using linear programing to solve minimum-cost flow problem, to reduce number of bends

 # Existing problems
 * Edge overlays and crossings in output
 * Node overlaps in output
+* May throw exception if the graph has cut-edges

 # TODO